jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 ## 3. Current Status

-The project is in the early stages of development.
-The foundational structure is in place, but the core functionality is not yet fully implemented.
+The project has undergone a significant cleanup, removing unnecessary code and dependencies.
+The foundational structure is in place, and the codebase is now streamlined.
+The core functionality is not yet fully implemented, but the path forward is clearer.
 The immediate next step is to begin building out the UI and integrating the weather API.

 ## 4. Known Issues